meet kristina

 MY JOURNEY

 As her focus on supporting relationships developed, Kristina trained extensively in the Gottman Method Framework to help individuals and couples seeking relationship therapy.
-Kristina has experience working with a wide range of clients from adolescents to the elderly, and across a range of issues including depression, anxiety, relationship difficulties, coping with loss and adjustment, and people experiencing stress.
-Kristina also works extensively with neurodiverse (ND) couples and individual partners in ND relationships.
-She does ongoing professional development in this area and follows emerging research to stay up to date.
+Kristina has experience working with a wide range of clients from young couples to the elderly, and across a range of issues including depression, anxiety, relationship difficulties, coping with loss and adjustment, and people experiencing stress.

 About Kristina